JillianHuang/Churn-user-prediction-on-sparkify/README.md

 ## 1 Introduction
 The project is aiming to predict the churn users from the user logging data on a musical service platform called **Sparkify**.

 In the project, I used `spark.sql` to do the EDA, and used `spark.ml` to built the prediction model to identify users who are at risk to churn .
+For more detailed information, please visit [my blog](https://zhuanlan.zhihu.com/p/120244148).
 ## 2 Dataset
 The dataset(231M) is a subset of the full dataset(12G), it helps to explore and train the model on local server.
 I downloaded it from Udacity's classroom.
 The dateset has 18 columns as follow: